brenno-duarte/php-secure-password/README.md

 ## Why use this component?

-Unlike just using `password_hash`, SecurePassword adds a secret entry (commonly called a pepper) to make it difficult to break the generated hash.
+Unlike just using `password_hash` or `password_verify`, SecurePassword adds a secret entry (commonly called a pepper) to make it difficult to break the generated hash.

 ## Requirements